fireblade-engine/ecs/Sources/FirebladeECS/Documentation.docc/GettingStartedWithFirebladeECS.md

 ### 🏛️ Nexus

-The core element in the Fireblade-ECS is the [Nexus](https://en.wiktionary.org/wiki/nexus#Noun).
+The core element in the Fireblade ECS is the [Nexus](https://en.wiktionary.org/wiki/nexus#Noun).
 It acts as a centralized way to store, access and manage entities and their components.
 A single `Nexus` may (theoretically) hold up to 4294967295 `Entities` at a time.
 You may use more than one `Nexus` at a time.